 You must carry out customer due diligence measures when your business carries out occasional transactions.
-These are transactions where the value is 15,000 euros (or the equivalent in sterling) or more, that aren't carried out within an ongoing business relationship.
-This applies whether it's a single transaction or a linked transaction.
+These are transactions where the value is 15,000 Euros (or the equivalent in sterling) or more, that aren't carried out within an ongoing business relationship.
+This applies whether it's a single transaction or linked transactions.

-Linked transactions are individual transactions of 15,000 euros or more that have been deliberately broken down into separate, smaller transactions to avoid customer due diligence checks.
+Linked transactions are individual transactions of less than 15,000 Euros that have been deliberately broken down into separate, smaller transactions to avoid customer due diligence checks.
 Your business must have systems in place to detect potentially linked transactions.

 Once a potentially linked transaction has been identified, you need to decide if it has been deliberately split.
 Some issues to consider are:

 In certain circumstances, you also have to carry out customer due diligence measures for occasional transactions that are worth less than 15,000 Euros.
 For example, you must do this when the nature of a transaction means that there's a higher risk of money laundering.

 In some situations you must carry out 'enhanced due diligence'.
 These situations are:

 The enhanced due diligence measures for customers who aren't physically present and other higher risk situations are broadly the same and include: